Organic Cinnamon: Sweet, Spicy, Warm Organic Tea Pods with Cinnamaldehyde, Antioxidants

 History and Origin

-Organic cinnamon, known for its warm and sweet flavor, has a rich history that dates back thousands of years.
+Organic cinnamon, known for its warm and sweet extract, has a rich history that dates back thousands of years.
 Originally harvested in Sri Lanka (formerly Ceylon), it was highly valued in ancient Egypt and used not only as a spice but also as an embalming agent.
 Today, cinnamon is cultivated primarily in Southeast Asia, particularly in Indonesia, China, and Vietnam.

 Common Names and Scientific Classification